-The Upper Rhine ranges from the Rhine knee near Basel to the Rhine knee near Mainz.
-The region includes the German-French-Swiss border area with Alsace, northwestern Switzerland, the southern Palatinate and part of Baden.
-Since the Stone Age, the plain between the Black Forest and the Vosges has been one of the most important transit areas in Europe.
+The Upper Rhine extends from the Rhine knee near Basel to the Rhine knee near Mainz.
+The region includes the German-French-Swiss border area with Alsace, north-western Switzerland, southern Palatinate and part of Baden.
+Since the Stone Age, the plain between the Black Forest and the Vosges is one of the most important transit areas in Europe.
 The Romans were the first to systematically build roads.
-In the Middle Ages, there was a trade route between northern Italy and Flanders.
-The wealth of the region is evidenced by magnificent cities such as Strasburg, Colmar and Freiburg.
-But until the 19th century unpredictable floods threatened civilization.
-Only with the straightening of the Rhine in the 19th century was the problem curtailed.
-In some places, there are still alluvial forests and old arms, which are under protection.
+In the Middle Ages there was a trade route between Northern Italy and Flanders.
+Great cities such as Strasbourg, Colmar and Freiburg bear witness to the wealth of the region.
+But until the 19th century, unpredictable floods threatened every civilization.
+It was not until the straightening of the Rhine in the 19th century that the problem was contained.
+In some places, however, there are still floodplain forests and oxbow lakes, which are protected.

 Art and wine city in southern Alsace

 Together with Strasburg, this is one of the most beautiful cities in Alsace.
 It is located along the wine road and considers itself to be the capital of Alsatian wine.
 Colmar is famous for it well-preserved architectural heritage spanning six centuries.
 Splendid timber-framed buildings and renaissance palaces characterize this town on the Lauch.
 Its museums house unique art treasures, including the Isenheim Altarpiece by Mathias Grünewald in the Unterlinden Museum.
 This depiction of the crucifixion is among the most impressive paintings produced during the Gothic era.
 The old town features numerous wine taverns where you can enjoy wine and traditional Alsatian fare.